merenlab/merenlab.org/data/hmw-dna-extraction-strategies/protocol.md

 21. GENTLY resuspend pelleted DNA in 1 ml ice-cold 70% ethanol & transfer to a microfuge tube.
 Transfer to microfuge with WIDE-BORE pipet tips.

 22. Spin down at 10,000 x g (10,600 RPM x 2min) in microcentrifuge,  then carefully remove as much of the ethanol as possible.

-a.
-Time is per Sambrook & Russell
+    - Time is per Sambrook & Russell

 23. Wash again with 1 ml 70% ethanol.